 HDD: 1TB Western Digital Blue 7200RPM 3.5-inch SATA

 The WD Blue isn’t what’s usually thought of as a performance drive.
 It’s actually built for workstation use, not high performance.
 However, this model spins at 7200RPM, which is more than the 5400RPM that you’d expect from a basic drive.
 Still, it's a less sexy drive than the WD Black (around $72 at Newegg), which is a favorite of mine.

 The upside to going with the Blue is its price.
-After all, $50 is dirt cheap for 1TB of storage.
+After all, the drive is dirt cheap for 1TB of storage.
 Though it won’t serve up files as lightning fast as an SSD might, it will do the job without hurting your wallet.

 Power supply: SeaSonic G Series 550W 80 Plus Gold